 Nothing to Declare is a tribute to these vine smugglers.
 Providing us, the new generation winemakers, the foundation to take this industry to new heights.

 In 2012 and 2013 I made a wine that was driven by one of these illegally smuggled grape varieties.
 It was registered with the government as Chenin Blanc.
 I called it “Nothing to declare”.
 Since then this particular vineyard went through a process of amnesty and was now declared legal.
 So this wine grew from there, using that vineyard as a base and combining that with as many of the not so traditional South African varietals I have in the Winery.
-The 2016 ended up being 9 Varietals but in the 2018 we are down to 5 – fermented in old French Oak barrels aged for 1 year on the leese blended and bottled.

 The Label: I did a chalk drawing on the one side of one of the barrels – an image of vine cuttings tied to a man’s leg, about to be covered by his pants.
 After a few months, the image faded.
 To solidify the image, I engraved it into the wood like it was done in the olden days.
 So in February 2015, after bottling the first vintage, I needed a label.
 I bought printing ink and applied it to the surface of the carved image.
-I then placed a large piece of paper on it and made a print, which became the main image for the label.” – Producer Note
+I then placed a large piece of paper on it and made a print, which became the main image for the label. – Winemaker’s Note

 "The name of this wine is a reference to the renaissance of Stellenbosch, which is the origin of this assemblage of Verdelho with 62% Chenin Blanc, Marsanne and Roussanne.
 Old wood and concrete fermented, it has pear, patisserie and clementine flavours, fine texture and the freshness that's a feature of Pieter Walser's whites.
 2022-26." - Tim Atkin MW